MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 (1) If payment falls in these ranges, all application entries can be closed with or without tolerance.

-(2) If payment falls in these ranges, all application entries cannot be closed even with tolerance.
+(2) If payment falls in these ranges, all application entries can't be closed, even with tolerance.

 #### (2) Payment Date is between 01/16/03 and 01/20/03 (Scenarios 4-9)